 of the Ford class is similar to that of the Nimitz class.
 The new

-aircraft carriers will have a smaller, redesigned and more stealthy
+aircraft carriers have a smaller, redesigned and more stealthy

 island.
-The new aircraft carriers will have the same displacement as
+The new aircraft carriers have the same displacement as

-the previous Nimitz class, however it will be fitted with more
+the previous Nimitz class, but are fitted with more

 automated and efficient systems.